-In your Advance Directive you may limit your Agent's authority to make decisions for you by stating your wishes.
-The following are some specific examples of limitations:
+In your Advance Directive you may limit your agent's authority to make decisions for you by stating your wishes.

-You may choose to have your Advance Directive become effective immediately (even if you are still capable of making your own healthcare decisions) or to have your Advance Directive only become effective when you are incapable of making healthcare decisions for yourself (this is the more common scenario).
+You may choose to have your Advance Directive become effective immediately (even if you are still capable of making your own healthcare decisions) or to have your Advance Directive only become effective when you are incapable of making healthcare decisions for yourself (The latter is the more common scenario.)

 Every person over 18 years old should have an Advance Healthcare Directive (both a Healthcare Power of Attorney and a Living Will) in place.
 While it's difficult to think about, there will likely come a time when you cannot make medical decisions on your own.
 Here are a few common situations where it might be useful to make or update your Advance Directive:

 Whether your Advance Directive has been made as a result of a change in your health or as part of a forward-looking plan, notarization and/or witnesses are strongly recommended for protecting this document and your agent if someone challenges their privileges.
 Please note that this document is not valid during pregnancy in all states.